francesca-pizzighini/Portfolio/README.md

 Welcome to my portfolio as a Front-end developer.
 <br>
 This website is meant as a presentation for myself and as a way to show my skills and my projects as a web developer.
-Please feel free to contact me if you're interested in working togheter, there's a form in the website where you can do it easily, and a link in the contacts part of this readme.
+Please feel free to contact me if you're interested in working togheter, there's a form in the contacts page in my portfolio where you can do it easily, and a section in the lower part of this readme.
 <br>
 <br>
 Try the website <a href= "https://francesca-pizzighini.github.io/Portfolio/">here</a>.